lsilvapvt/jfrog-conan-samples/ci/jenkins/README.md

     jenkins/jenkins
   ```
   where the `agent.*` parameters should point to the container registry to which the custom container image of the Jenkins agent with Conan tools was published to along with the corresponding tag.

+  If you are using an ingress service, the serviceType could be set to `ClusterIP` instead.

 ---